cornell-netlab/pifo-trees-artifact/README.md

 2. `docker run -it --rm ghcr.io/cornell-netlab/pifo-trees:latest`
 3. Then, in the container, run `dune build` to build the project.

-> Note, we have recevied reports of an ignorable warning when running this on a M2 "Apple Silicon" Macs.
-If you see this warning, you can safely ignore it.
-WARNING: The requested image's platform (linux/amd64) does not match the detected host platform (linux/arm64/v8) and no specific platform was requested
+> Note, we have recevied reports of an (ignorable) warning when running these instructions on a M2 "Apple Silicon" Macs: `WARNING: The requested image's platform (linux/amd64) does not match the detected host platform (linux/arm64/v8) and no specific platform was requested`.
+You should receive no further warnings or errors after this one warning.

 #### To Build Locally